chaintng/my-resume/README.md

 **Senior Developer, HotelQuickly** (2015 - 2017)

-- Live migrating backend systems from Amazon Web Service (AWS) to Google Cloud Platform (GCP) with minimal downtime.
+- Live migrating systems from Amazon Web Service (AWS) to Google Cloud Platform (GCP).
 - Introduce continuous integration and ensure development cycle is as fast as possible.
 - Ensure high system reliability by utilizing tools for monitoring, tracing and alerting.
-- Developing application using different programming language from Node.JS (ES6), PHP, React.
+- Developing application using different programming language from Node.JS, PHP, React.

 Education
 ---------